Open House (2010 film): Plot

 During their days together, Alice grows more and more convinced that David is an unwilling partner in his murderous relationship with Lila.
 She convinces David that they can run away together.
 Meanwhile, she secretly grabs a small kitchen knife and takes it with her to the crawlspace.

 One day, Lila pretends to be a potential buyer of the house and lets Carl take her on a tour.
 In the bedroom, she tries to seduce Carl, but he hears David hiding in the bathroom.
 She quickly slashes his throat and orders David to clean up the body before the blood soaks through the floor to the ceiling in the living room.

 David tells Lila that all the bodies they have accumulated are starting to rot and that they will have to leave the house soon.
 As they prepare to leave, David packs a suitcase filled with his belongings and some clothes for Alice.
 When Lila discovers the suitcase, she marches to the garage and checks all the coolers where David has stored the bodies, looking for Alice.
 Not seeing her corpse, Lila looks for Alice.
 When she puts her eye up to a hole in the crawlspace door, Alice stabs Lila with her knife.
 The two struggle, but Alice overpowers the severely wounded Lila.

 When one of Alice's friends arrives at the house to check on her, he sees the blood from Lila's wounds and discovers the panicked Alice in chains.
 He tries to cut through her chains with a hacksaw.
 When he goes upstairs to call 911, David kills him, but not before the dispatcher indicates the police are on the way.

 David rushes downstairs to find Alice holding her knife to Lila's neck.
 She threatens to kill Lila unless David releases her.
 Instead, David offers to assist Alice with slashing Lila's neck, believing it to be the only way that he will be able to leave with Alice alongside him.
 Lila, however, then manages to stab Alice in the chest as both she and David are forced to flee whilst Alice lies wounded, but still clinging to life, on the floor, with the sound of sirens approaching.
 The film finally closes as Lila tours yet another new house before declaring to the realtor that it already feels like home.

 Reception

+On Slant Magazine, André Schenker wrote that the film is "free of subtext as it is of narrative tension or general interest, Open House devolves into little more than a stale gorefest, enlivened only ever so slightly by the familial and sexual ambiguities of the central couple’s relations."